 One small raspberry plant will expand to a large patch within a couple years.
 As it expands, you can either rip out the shoots on the periphery in order to maintain the plant in a small area, or allow the patch to expand.
 Do remember — as I didn’t — to increase the water as the raspberry patch expands.

 I keep my raspberry patches narrow enough such that I can easily reach berries on the interior.
 That ends up being no more than five feet wide.
 I maintain this width by periodically putting on a pair of gloves and ripping out shoots that sprout up outside of my invisible border or by mowing shoots that are out of bounds.

 Most people provide some kind of structure to support their raspberry plants, which makes harvesting and pruning easier.
 A common structure entails two posts with a crossbar or two on each, and then wires running between the crossbars.
 See a drawing of such a trellis system here.

 And see one such post and crossbar sticking out of the raspberry patch of my friends in Corvallis, Oregon here:

-I grow my raspberries without support, however.
+I grow most of my raspberries without support, however.
 I’m in good company.
 My mother-in-law grows her raspberries without support up in the Willamette Valley of Oregon, and my mother grows her raspberries the same way in the San Gabriel Valley of Southern California.

 I don’t find the need for support structures for raspberries.
 The main downside of no support is that some canes will droop and some berries will touch the ground.
 (Varieties differ in how well they stand up or droop.)

 If the canes droop, I just lift them up to pick, or to help others pick.